Seedling32/capstone/README.md

 For the full database diagram, you can view it [Here](https://dbdiagram.io/d/pedal-pact-678bc92f6b7fa355c34b58c8), hosted by dbdiagram.io

-Alternatively, you can download the SQL file [Here](assets/pedal-pact.sql)
+Alternatively, you can view the SQL file [Here](assets/pedal-pact.sql)

 <strong>Photo Credits:</strong>
 All photos used in this project are courtesy of Burke Saunders and are used with permission.
 These images are &copy;Burke Saunders, all rights reserved.
 Please do not reuse without permission.